 The Cardinals maintained a 7-point deficit heading into halftime thanks to the teams trading two field goals apiece in the second frame.
 But as soon as halftime concluded, every wish on the Panthers’ Christmas list was granted.

-Georgia State notched points on its first possession of the half with a 10-yard touchdown strike from Grainger to wide receiver Robert Lewis.
+Georgia State notched points on its first possession of the second half with a 10-yard touchdown strike from Grainger to wide receiver Robert Lewis.
 Grainger then showcased his mobility by flying 34 yards to the end zone, untouched, on a zone read.
 The quarterback then reverted to the aerial attack to find Payne for another touchdown connection.
-Grainger accounted for four touchdowns in total including three in a game-altering third quarter.
+Grainger accounted for four touchdowns in total, including three in a game-altering third quarter.

 Positives for Ball State in the 31-point loss included the stellar play of Jackson.
 In the absence of Hall, the Cincinnati transfer receiver recorded a career-high 146 yards on 12 receptions.
 Due to Jackson’s presence, Ball State out-gained Georgia State through the air, 293-205, but the rushing disparity overwhelmingly favored the Panthers at 259-74.

 Georgia State finishes the 2021 campaign as winners of seven of its last eight contests, resulting in an 8-5 record.
 Ball State falls to 6-7 with the program’s first bowl defeat since 2013.
 Following the lopsided result in Montgomery, the MAC’s bowl record was rewritten to 1-5 for the 2021 season.